php-fig/fig-standards/proposed/PSR-2-advanced.md

 ### 4.2.
 Properties

-Declare visibility on all properties.
-Do not use `var` to declare a property.
+Visibility MUST be declared on all properties.

+The `var` keyword MUST NOT be used to declare a property.

-Declare only one property per statement.
+There MUST NOT be more than one property declared per statement.

-> N.b.
-Some projects prefix property names with a single underscore to indicate
-> protected or private visibility.
-This guide discourages but does not
+Property names SHOULD NOT be prefixed with a single underscore to indicate protected or private visibility.
-> disallow that practice.

 A property declaration looks like the following.